anushkahit/recipes-ratings-analysis/README.md

 Since the shapes are pretty similar but just shifted, we decided to use the absolute difference of means test statistic when conducting the permutation test.
 After conducting the permutation test, we got a p-value of 0.0.
 We also did a permutation with the Kolmogorov-Smirnov test statistic since the location of the centers were very similar.
 For this, we got a p-value of 3.813369074131651e-13, which is extremely small and rounds to 0.
-Since the p-value is less than the significance level of 0.05, we reject the null hypothesis and conclude that the missingness of 'rating' does depend on the column 'n_steps'.
+Since the p-value is less than the significance level of 0.05, we conclude that the missingness of 'rating' does depend on the column 'n_steps'.
 Here is an empirical distribution of the absolute difference of means for this permutation test:

 <iframe src="assets/fig.html" width=800 height=600 frameBorder=0></iframe>